The phrase dead works is used only twice in the Bible, both instances are in Hebrews.

 Human good has no place in the plan of God, 1 Cor 13:1‑3.
 Human good is the product of the cosmic system, the power of Satan, which is synonymous with the production of the arrogance of Satan.
 Therefore, anything related to the cosmic system is outside the plan of God.
-Human good can only become divine good when it is performed inside God’s divine power system.
+Human good can only become divine good when it is performed inside God’s Divine power system.

 There is a legitimate function of human good, that being establishment good, which God blesses.
 The examples of this are found in Mat 6:1-4 Giving; Mat 6:5-15 Prayer; Mat 6:16-18 Fasting; Mat 6:19-24 Giving and Offering; Mat 6:25 Logistical grace blessings, so why worry about storing up!

 The production of Divine Good vs. Human Good is found in Mat 7:16-20.
 Both the believer and unbeliever can produce legitimate human good by honoring and executing the Laws of Divine Establishment.
-God created and ordained the Divine Establishments for the freedom, protection, prosperity and enjoyment of the human race.
+God created and ordained the Divine Establishments for the freedom, protection, prosperity, and enjoyment of the human race.
 Since God created the Divine Establishments, they are part of His perfect plan and power.
-Honoring the Divine Establishments therefore produces Human good inside His power system, which includes the Laws of Divine Establishment.
+Honoring the Divine Establishments, therefore produces Human good inside His power system, which includes the Laws of Divine Establishment.
 The four Divine Establishments are volition, marriage, family, and nationalism.

 Legitimate human good is based on the function of humility, Ecc 9.
 An unbeliever can produce an acceptable human good rewardable only in time by the function of humility under the Laws of Divine Establishment.
 This is the only blessing the unbeliever can have in time.
 The unbeliever must function under humility, respect for authority, and impersonal love inside of God’s power system for this human good to be legitimate to God.
 Eccl 9:9 teaches that the unbeliever can be happy in his job and marriage.

 Therefore, the unbeliever can have limited blessing by honoring his right woman and having genuine humility.

-God blesses anyone who obeys the laws of divine establishment.
+God blesses anyone who obeys the Laws of Divine Establishment.
 Once a believer or unbeliever enters the cosmic system, outside of the Divine Establishments, the blessing is no longer present.
-So it is possible for the unbeliever to be blessed by God while honoring divine establishments even while the believer, who has entered the cosmic system, is under discipline.
+So, it is possible for the unbeliever to be blessed by God while honoring Divine Establishments even while the believer, who has entered the cosmic system, is under discipline.

 Establishment human good is based on the principle that organizational humility plus enforced humility equals genuine humility.
 Organizational humility is the authority and discipline applied within any organization.
-An organization can be marriage, the home, an educational system, athletics, business or professional groups, the military, law enforcement, public service, medical centers, religious organizations, and for us local churches and missionary organizations.
+An organization can be marriage, the home, an educational system, athletics, business or professional groups, the military, law enforcement, public service, medical centers, religious organizations, and for us, local churches and missionary organizations.